VanshSh/NextJsUdemyCourse/README.md

 ## 161 Option 2: Server Side Rendering

 - In NextJs server side component can return the promises and can returned the fetched data

+## 167 Analyzing Mutations Options

+- Create `api>posts` folder  and file `route.js` and you may create functions like POST,GET etc..
+- But instead of setting up api routes.
+NextJs provide us better option like server action.

+## 169 Creating a Server Action

+- To create function as server action, you need to add `use server` directive at the top of the function.